isaacbernat/presentations/optimise/final.md

 ???

 Well known Euclidean algorithm that does the job.
-The first version would probably be good enough for most cases, but it can be further simplified as we see below.
+The first version would probably be good enough and look reasonable for most cases, but it can be further simplified as we see below (and use less variables, assignments, etc).

----

----

-## Intelude: measurements.

-## TODO

-???

-todo
-optimise time, vs memory, a specific shared resource, etc.

 ---